 What you are about to read is a comprehensive review and buying guide on the best vocal effects for Live performance.
-All that you need to know to make a buying decision is covered.
+Practically all that you need to know to make a buying decision is covered.

 As humans, we constantly want to do better (or at least I hope we do).